hpc2n/gpu-course/hands-ons/2.intermediate/1.shared/README.md

     The kernel should store the final sum to the first element of the vector `y`.
 Transfer the **first** element back to the host memory and validate the result.
+Remove the now obsolite `for` loop.

     Compile and test your modified program.

- 4. Modify the `final_sum_kernel` such that it uses multiple threads, i.e.:
+ 4. Modify the `final_sum_kernel` kernel such that it uses multiple threads, i.e.:

     ```
     final_sum_kernel<<<1, THREAD_BLOCK_SIZE>>>(m, d_y);
     ```

-    Modify the the kernel as follows:
+    Start by replacing the body of the kernel with the following:

     ```
     __global__ void final_sum_kernel(int n, double *x)